ronpicard/ubuntu-router/README.md

         a. add a line at the top of the following
             i. [router]
             ii.
 XXX.XXX.XXX.XXX ansible_user=user (replace user with router username & replace XXX.XXX.XXX.XXX with your router's IP address)
+    4. Manually install python2.7 on the ubuntu server router: sudo apt-get install python
-    4. Run the ansible script with: ansible-playbook main.yml
+    5. Run the ansible script with: ansible-playbook main.yml --ask-sudo-pass